 plan to teach in small groups with other families involved in home education.

 Your child won’t have to take the National Curriculum tests (known as SATs).

 You can arrange for your child to take exams such as GCSEs as external candidates at exam centres like further education colleges.
 You’ll need to contact the colleges directly.
 There are no grants to cover the cost of exams.

 A member of the team will meet you to discuss how you’re going to educate your child.
 This will usually happen within 6 to 8 weeks of you or the head teacher telling us about your intention to home school your child.

 A member of the team will usually meet you once a year to review the quality and range of education your child is receiving.
 If you require additional support during this time, please contact us and arrangements can be made.

 If you’re not giving your child a suitable education

-The Home Education Officer will recommend ways you can improve your child’s education.
+A member of the team will recommend ways you can improve your child’s education.